saucecode/rsaved/README.md

     $ python3 review_user.py [your reddit username]

 This (for now) creates a file `index_review.txt` in your user folder.
 If it shows an approximate view of what your own reddit.com/saved page looks like, then you know its done its job.

+If that all worked, you're all set to start downloading the actual pictures/videos that you've saved locally.
+Beware, this can take some time, especially if you save a lot of videos.

+    $ python3 scrape_for_user.py [your reddit username]

+You can configure a few aspects of this process in the `rsaved.json` and `config.json` files created in your user's folder.
+Not everything is implemented.

+### Configuration Files
+Every user gets two configuration files: `rsaved.json` and `config.json`.

+`rsaved.json` controls what you end up downloading. `config.json` controls *how* you download it.
+In the `config.json` you can set a custom User-Agent and specify a proxy (only SOCKS5 tested - HTTP/HTTPS will probably work).

+### index.pickle.gz

+This is where a lot of the magic happens - this file (once updated) contains the information about every saved post for this user.
+Let me tell you how to use it.

+    import rsaved
+    index = rsaved.load_index('your_username') # returns the content of index.pickle.gz

+    # print the URL of all the save posts from /r/aww.
+    for item in index:
+        if item['data']['subreddit'] == 'aww':
+            print(item['data']['url'])

+    # if you're not yet familiar with the reddit object structure, familiarize yourself now
+    import json
+    print( json.dumps(index[0], indent=4) )

 ## Why?